mudabirsadeed/Sorting-Visualiser/README.md

 # Sorting-Visualiser

-Most credit to @Mhops for the base code
+credit to @Mhops for the base code